chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 ## Limitation on HTTP session sharing and resiliency

-In active/hot-standby mode, there is always an "active" XL Release node.
+In active/hot-standby mode, there is always at most one "active" XL Release node.
 The nodes use a health REST endpoint to tell the load balancer which node is the active one.
-The load balancer must always route users to the active node; calling a standby node directly will result in incorrect behavior.
-Therefore, you must configure the load balancer such that a sticky session flag is _not_ enabled.
+The load balancer will always route users to the active node; calling a standby node directly will result in incorrect behavior.

 However, XL Release does not share HTTP sessions among nodes.
 If the active XL Release node becomes unavailable:

 * All users will effectively be logged out and will lose any work that was not yet persisted to the database.
-* Any script tasks that were running on the previously active node will have the `failed` status, and can be restarted after another node has become the new active node.
+* Any script tasks that were running on the previously active node will have the `failed` status.
+After another node has become the new active node, which will happen automatically, these tasks can be restarted.

 ## Active/Hot-standby setup procedure

 The initial active/hot-standby setup is:

-* A load balancer configured so that it does *not* use sticky sessions
+* A load balancer
 * A database server
 * Two XL Release servers